Can You Dry Whites And Colors Together?

 What Should Whites Be Dried On?

-Whites should be dried on the line to get some fresh air and some sun.
-However, there are still so many options that may as well be equally effective.
+Whites should be dried on the line to get fresh air and sun.
+However, there are still many options that may also be equally effective.

-If you don’t have access to a sunny day or clothesline, you can also use a drying rack.
-It is also an excellent option for anyone looking to save money on their energy bills by avoiding electricity and gas-powered appliances.
+You can also use a drying rack or, if you don’t have access to a sunny day, a clothesline.
+This is an excellent option for anyone who wants to save money on energy bills by avoiding electricity and gas-powered appliances.

-Another option will be using an ironing board and hangers if you’re looking for something that will allow you to hang up your wet garments without damaging them in any way.
-Another popular choice among many households is using pegs attached to an outside wall or windowsill – this works exceptionally well during the summer months when there’s plenty of sunlight available for most of the day!
+Another option is to use an ironing board and hangers if you’re looking for something that will allow you to hang up your wet garments without damaging them.
+Another popular choice among many households is using pegs attached to an outside wall or windowsill—this works exceptionally well during the summer months when there’s plenty of sunlight available for most of the day!

 When choosing a drying cycle for your whites, consider using one that’s lower heat.
-The higher your dryer temperature, the more likely your clothes are to shrink and lose color.
-If you’re worried about having germs on your whites, use a high-heat drying option so that you can kill any bacteria present.
+The higher your dryer temperature, the more likely your clothes will shrink and lose color.
+If you’re worried about germs on your whites, use a high-heat drying option to kill any bacteria present.

 Along with temperature settings, pay attention to any other special instructions on your whites’ tags when laundering.
-If they say “dry clean only” or have further specific instructions like “wash cold separately,” follow those directions!
-It is especially important because some stains can permanently set in if you don’t do so.
+If they say “dry clean only” or have further instructions like “wash cold separately,” follow those directions!
+It is essential because some stains can permanently set in if you don’t do so.

 Does Color Bleed In The Washer Or Dryer?

 Yes, color bleeds in the washer or dryer.
-However, there are tips you can take to make sure clothes are safe after washing or drying.
+However, there are tips you can follow to ensure clothes are safe after washing or drying.

 The good news is that there are several steps you can take to ensure that your clothes come out of the wash looking as good as new.